Ash-exp/zoom-backup/README.md

 # Zoom, Local and Vimeo Files Backup scripts

-These scripts has been designed to download files from a set of Zoom accounts to your computer, upload them from Zoom to a Vimeo account and finally, remove them from Zoom.
+These scripts has been designed to download files from a set of Zoom accounts to your computer, upload them from Zoom to a Vimeo account, back it up to S3 and finally, remove them from Zoom and mail the report.
 Here the files included in this repo:
 * **config.json**: Config file
 * **utils.py**: Utils file
 * **vimeo_uploader.py**: Uploads videos from Zoom to Vimeo
+* **transcript_uploader.py**: Uploads video's transcripts from Zoom to Vimeo
 * **zoom_files_downloader.py**: Download Zoom files to your computer
+* **s3util.py**: Backup to AWS S3
 * **zoom_files_delete.py**: Delete files in Zoom account
+* **report_mailer.py**: Mail the script report

 All of these python scripts runs by itself, except utils.py (this is an utility script) and the syntaxis is similar for all of them.